Idaho South & East EcosySTEM

 Awareness – Raise awareness of STEM careers, educational pathways, resources, learning opportunities, and our I SEE STEM efforts.

-Resource Assessment – Determine stakeholder capabilities, identify current offerings, and foster productive partnerships.
+Resource Assessment – Determine partners capabilities, identify current offerings, and foster productive partnerships.

 Steering – Set goals, create governance structure, initiate funding efforts, and regulate expenditures.